relicx99991231/MatrixCode/README.md

   The decoder requires zero manual parameter input.
 It supports 8-DOF perspective correction and automatically scans and infers the grid size and color mapping.
 It parses accurately whether extracting directly from the generator or uploading a real-world photograph.
 * **🚀 Local-first & Pure Frontend Architecture**
   Ready to use out-of-the-box with zero backend dependencies.
 All text encryption, encoding, and image parsing processes are computed in real-time within your local browser's memory.
 No data is ever transmitted to external servers.

+### 💡 Highlight Use Case: Hardware Cold Wallet Signatures (Replacing Animated QRs)

+* **The Pain Point**: Modern crypto hardware wallets (like Keystone, OneKey) achieve "absolute air-gapped security" by removing all Bluetooth, WiFi, and USB interfaces, leaving only a screen and a camera.
+Because standard black-and-white QR codes lack the capacity for large smart contract transaction data, the device is forced to display "Animated QR codes" (BC-UR protocol) like a slideshow, which the user's phone must record.
+This often fails due to dropped frames caused by lighting changes, resulting in a frustrating user experience.
+* **The MatrixCode Solution**: MatrixCode's Color Base-121 mode can pack 1~2KB of massive transaction data or signatures **entirely into a single static image**.
+Point the phone at the screen, snap a single frame, and it parses instantly.
+This flawlessly eliminates the "dropped frame" issue inherent in animated QRs, providing a vastly superior air-gapped data transfer experience.

 ### 🚀 Deployment & Running Guide